What Is Resilience?

 This definition also takes this skill from being a superhuman quality to something we all can aspire to.

-No matter how you landed here, you may be feeling a little unsure about how resilience relates to you.
+No matter what you already know about employee wellness, you may be feeling a little unsure about how resilience relates to you.

-But, I can share what we all can learn.
+But, I can share what we all can learn about wellness.

 So, let’s learn together.